kinlane/hack-weekends-guide/README.md

 People are often keen to show what they have done but again, it’s totally voluntary.
 If someone has worked on something but isn’t comfortable showing it the facilitator can offer to show it for them, but since most projects have been worked on by teams, there will often be at least one person in each group that is comfortable and willing to show it. {3}

 Show-and-tell can take 30 to 60 minutes depending on the number of attendees. {3}

+If possible, have a shared, public listing of the hacks that have been submitted.
+This helps the judges, the attendees and bloggers/journalists who are covering the event.
+Hack submissions should be as straight forward as possible.
+You can use Google Docs, Etherpad or a wiki.
+Make sure that all attendees have write access and can concurrently edit.
+Plan for the hack listing to stay around as a historical record.
+Alternatively, there are hack submission services that will handle the logistics for you like Hacker League, Hackathon.io, or WeHack.it. {4}

+Anyone who hacks should be a allowed to demo at the end of the event, regardless of the quality or completeness. {4}

+### Time limit
+Each demo should be given a fixed time limit, standard times are 60, 90, 180, and 300 seconds.
+Tell presenters ahead of time, let them know how much time remains (either half time cards or an on-screen count down), and don’t let them run over. {4}

+### Clear Expectations
+Try and communicate clear expectations for the demos to all attendees from the beginning of the event.
+Some attendees will become frustrated when they see others demo-ing paper prototypes or Photoshop mockups when they believed a working implementation was required.
+If hacks do not meet these base requirements, they should not be able to win a prize. {4}

+### Audience Vote
+If you have an “audience choice” prize, someone will attempt to game the system, either technically or by running an obnoxious “vote for me” campaign.
+Keep the prize for it relatively small, and give attendees a one-time token (a code on the reverse of their pass for large events, or a physical item for smaller ones) in order to vote. {4}

 ## Judging